 Foreign currency transaction exposure results primarily from transactions with our contract research organizations, or CROs, and other providers related to our clinical trials that are denominated in currencies other than the functional currency of the legal entity in which the transaction is recorded by us, primarily the Australian dollar.
-Any transaction gains or losses resulting from currency fluctuations is recorded on a separate line in our consolidated statement of operations.
-Net foreign currency transaction gains of less than \$0.1 million and net foreign currency transaction losses of \$0.2 million were recorded for the nine months ended September 30, 2016 and 2015, respectively.
+Any transaction gains or losses resulting from currency fluctuations is recorded on a separate line in our condensed consolidated statement of operations.
+Net foreign currency transaction gains of \$0.1 million were recorded for the three months ended March 31, 2017 and 2016.

 Currently, our largest foreign currency exposures are those with respect to the Australian dollar.
-Relative to foreign currency exposures existing as of September 30, 2016, a 10% unfavorable movement in foreign currency exchange rates would expose us to an increased net loss.
-For the nine months ended September 30, 2016, we estimated that a 10% unfavorable movement in foreign currency exchange rates would have increased our net loss by \$0.2 million.
-This amount is based on a sensitivity analysis performed on our financial position as of September 30, 2016.
+Relative to foreign currency exposures existing as of March 31, 2017, a 10% unfavorable movement in foreign currency exchange rates would expose us to an increased net loss.
+For the three months ended March 31, 2017, we estimated that a 10% unfavorable movement in foreign currency exchange rates would have increased our net loss by \$0.2 million.
+This amount is based on a sensitivity analysis performed on our financial position as of March 31, 2017.
 We have experienced and will continue to experience fluctuations in our net income (loss) as a result of revaluing our assets and liabilities that are not denominated in the functional currency of the entity that recorded the asset or liability.
 At this time, we do not hedge our foreign currency risk.